-- General Rates Based on property values (using the Capital Improved Valuation methodology) form the central basis of rating under the Local Government Act 1989; - Municipal Charge A 'fixed rate" portion per property to cover some of the administrative costs of Council. - Service Charges A 'user pays' component for council services to reflect benefits provided by Council to ratepayers who benefit from a service
+- General rates Based on property values (using the Capital Improved Valuation methodology) form the central basis of rating under the Local Government Act 1989.
+Within the general rating model are four rating categories being residential, rural, industrial and commercial. - Municipal charge A 'fixed rate" portion per property to cover some of the administrative costs of Council. - Service charges A 'user pays' component for council services to reflect benefits provided by Council to ratepayers who benefit from a service.
+The only service charge applied by Council is the waste charge, applied to domestic waste management.